duncte123/GhostBot/botlistpages/DBL.md

     gb.help: Your avarage help command
     gb.about: Gives some information about the bot gb.quote: gives you a random and totally correct Danny Phantom quote

+    gb.5yl: Allows you to read the 5 years later comic within discord gb.5ylwiki: Search the 5 years later wiki
 ```

 It currently only includes voice commands and more commands will be added soon.